betterscientificsoftware/bssw.io/CuratedContent/IssueTrackingSoftware.md

  [GitLab](http://www.gitlab.com) is a web based Git-repository manager with wiki and issue-tacking features, using an open-source license, developed by GitLab Inc.

- Moving away from just Issue and Bug Tracking Systems, know that there are also Trouble ticket systems used by HELPDESKS.
- ServiceNow, Remedy, Salesforce, Samanage, Wrike, etc.

 #### Contributed by [Jean Shuler](https://github.com/ibaned "Jean Shuler")